georgelivas/8queens/README.md

 # 8queens
-a program for the data structures module.
+a program for the data structures and algorithms module.